numfocus/DISCOVER-Cookbook/12_assessment.md

 - Make sure you review the survey outcomes after the meeting with your organizing committee
 - Communicate any findings to the next organizing committee if the conference/event is part of a series

+**Further Reading**
+Be sure to check out the [Event Registration](https://discover-cookbook.numfocus.org/10_event_registration/) section on "Demographic Info" before undertaking any survey that asks participants for information on their identity.

 **PREVIOUS SECTION:**
 - [Inclusive Practices During Check-In](11_inclusive_practices_during_checkin.md)